Believing radical transformation is possible

 The theme of radical transformation is central to Jesus' teachings and mission.
 Throughout the Gospel narratives, Jesus emphasizes the need for individuals to undergo a profound spiritual and moral transformation in order to enter into a relationship with God and live according to His kingdom principles.

 One well-known instance of this is in Jesus' conversation with Nicodemus in the Gospel of John, where Jesus speaks of being "born again" or "born from above" (John 3:3-8).
-This metaphor of spiritual rebirth underscores that the radical transformation Jesus taught was not only available but also necessary.
+This metaphor of spiritual rebirth declares that the radical transformation Jesus taught was not only available but also necessary.

 Additionally, Jesus frequently called people to repentance.
-Hurged them to turn away from sin and embrace a new way of living (Matthew 4:17, Mark 1:15).
+He urged them to turn away from sin and embrace a new way of living (Matthew 4:17, Mark 1:15).
 He challenged societal norms and religious traditions.
 He called his followers to a standard of righteousness that involves not only external behavior but also attitudes of the heart (Matthew 5-7).

 More Ways Missionaries Can Reflect Christ